jesilee/CIDMD_setup/README.md

 ```
 ## Outputs
-* a user-defined number of CIDMD input files, `start.xyz` and `vel.xyz`, varing collisional geometry
+* a user-defined number of CIDMD input files, `start.xyz` and `vel.xyz`, varing collisional geometry.
-* a user-defined number of collision trajectories that can be studied for fragmentation reaction pathways
+* a user-defined number of collision trajectories that can be studied for fragmentation reaction pathways.
 * further analyses can be done using this repositories:
   `github.com/jesilee/CIDMD_analysis` performs analysis of CIDMD results, and
   `github.com/jesilee/CIDMD_compare` compares the quality of CIDMD prediction against the reference mass spectra provided.